Aasthayuli/water-quality-classifier-enhanced/README.md

 # Water Quality Classification using Deep Learning

-A deep learning–based image classification system that predicts water quality categories from images.
+A deep learning–based image classification system that predicts water quality categories from images and Videos.

 The model classifies water samples into three categories: